 It will eventually be replaced by the new Pod Security Admission feature; however, as of v1.22, it is still in alpha status.
 Good alternatives are the externally maintained projects Open Policy Agent or Kyverno.

-You’ve learned what directory traversal is and how to protect your systems from it.
+You’ve learned what Linux capabilities are and how to apply them to improve container security.
 We hope you will apply your new knowledge wisely and make your code much safer.
 Feel free to rate how valuable this lesson was for you and provide feedback to make it even better!
 Also, make sure to check out our lessons on other common vulnerabilities.